opws/opws-dataset/docs/fields.md

 The URL of the page to log in, as a user.

-## login.form.persist.checkbox
+## login.form.account.accepts

-If there is a checkbox to remain logged in, what the default status of that check box is, `checked` or `unchecked`.
+A space-separated token string of what identifiers the site accepts to identify the account logging in.
+(Usually some combination of "email" and/or "username".)

 ## login.form.password.characters

 Whether the password input on login has typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).

 This is usually `hidden`, and if this field is not present, that's the value that can safely be assumed.

+## login.form.persist.checkbox

+If there is a checkbox to remain logged in, what the default status of that check box is, `checked` or `unchecked`.

 ## thirdparty.auth.providers